courtk32/courtk32.github.io/README.md

 <img float: left src="images/Headshotedit.JPG" width="300" align='left'/>

-<p> I am currently a first year graduate student at the persuing a PhD in physics at the University of California, Irvine.
+<p style="margin-left: 50px" align="left" > I am currently a first year graduate student at the persuing a PhD in physics at the University of California, Irvine.
 I currently work with Prof. James Bullock on galaxy evelution through simulations. </p>